 a little back story

 Jonathan lives in Anchorage, AK, where he works full-time as an unpaid chauffeur for his two sons.
-When relieved of these duties, he works as a gigging musician and freelance writer, and teaches Creative Writing classes for the English department at the University of Alaska.
+When relieved of these duties, he works as a gigging musician and freelance writer, and periodically teaches Creative Writing classes for the English department at the University of Alaska.

 His follow-up, the full-length album Hope, Alaska, arrived in 2014 and was met with a wave of good reviews and welcome opportunities, cementing JJB's decision to write and record songs following a ten year hiatus.
 The Kickstarter for this outing concluded at almost 120% above his projected goal.
 Following this successful crowdsourcing effort, the record earned Jonathan the A&E cover story for the Anchorage Press, appearances on CBS-affiliate, KTVA, and a seat as the featured artist for local NPR station, KNBA's "Alaska Music Spotlight."

 And he's kept busy in the in between time.